ilifu/ilifu_user_docs/docs/tech_docs/running_jobs.md

 The Ilifu facility has two main services for accessing compute resources:

 1. **Jupyter** Users may access a JupyterLab session on the cluster.
-The Ilifu Jupyter service allows users to select their desired compute resouces and dynamically spawn a Jupyter session.
+The Ilifu Jupyter service allows users to select their desired compute resources and dynamically spawn a Jupyter session.
 This is a good environment to experiment with code and visualise results.
-This jupyter service is available at [jupyter.ilifu.ac.za](https://jupyter.ilifu.ac.za)
+This Jupyter service is available at [jupyter.ilifu.ac.za](https://jupyter.ilifu.ac.za)

-2. Users may access the Ilifu SLURM cluster login-node and submit tasks to the SLURM queue.
+2. Users may access the Ilifu Slurm cluster login-node and submit tasks to the Slurm queue.
 This environment is available at [slurm.ilifu.ac.za](https://slurm.ilifu.ac.za).

 ---

 ## Jupyter Spawner

 The Jupyter spawner can be accessed via web browser at `https://jupyter.ilifu.ac.za`.
 This system allows the user to spawn a virtual machine on the Ilifu cloud running Jupyter Lab.
 Since the VM is launched for each user it allows for better management of resources, and provides a reliable environment for developing and running analyses, since users are not competing for resources on one or more shared nodes.

 After logging into the Jupyter node, the user is presented with a drop-down menu with a list of options for compute resources.
 Please select the smallest node that will provide sufficient resources for the task at hand:
 ![dropdown](http://docs.ilifu.ac.za/_media/profile_dropdown_options.png)